orgm-edarko/hello-github-actions/README.md

 <!--step0

-✌Automation is key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.
+Automation is key for streamlining your work processes, and [GitHub Actions](https://docs.github.com/actions) is the best way to supercharge your workflow.

 - **Who is this for**: Developers, DevOps engineers, students, managers, teams, GitHub users.
 - **What you'll learn**: How to create workflow files, trigger workflows, and find workflow logs.